pylayers/pylayers/_sources/manual/layout.txt

 Using graphs
 ------------

-The key design concept of the ray tracing tool is to pre-process the layout description exploiting the **graph** abstract data structure exploiting the `networkx <http:// >` package. z
+The key design concept of Pylayers is to pre-process the layout description exploiting  **graph** abstract data structure exploiting the `networkx <http://networkx.github.com>`_ package.

-see :ref:`Uguen2012`_